kivijakola/hitager/README.md

 # hitager
 This open source project provides a GUI based Windows application for programming and reading automotive 125kHz RFID key transponders commonly used in car keys.
 It uses an Arduino (software also provided in this project) as interface to a PCF7991 base station IC.
+Additional infos can be found at the homepage of the project initiator's [website](https://kivijakola.fi/projektit/2021/01/27/hitag-open-source-tool/).

 ## Main Features:
 - Supported Protocols:
   - Hitag2, Hitag2+EE, Hitag2 Extended, Hitag2 BMW Extention
   - Hitag3
   - Hitag AES
+  - Hitag Pro
 - Special Devices:
   - VVDI Super Chip
   - BMW Key (e.g. PCF7944, PCF7945, PCF7953)